Career Timeline of JD Vance: Major Achievements and Milestones

 From January 2023 to January 2025, Vance served as Ohio's senator.

-On January 31, 2023, JD Vance publicly endorsed former president Donald Trump in the 2024 Republican Party presidential primaries.
+On January 31, 2023, JD Vance publicly endorsed Donald Trump in the 2024 Republican Party presidential primaries.

 2023: Advisor of American Moment

-In 2023, he served on the board of advisors of American Moment.
+From 2020 to 2023, Vance served on the board of advisors of American Moment.

-On May 15, 2024, Donald Trump attended a $50,000 per head private fundraising dinner with JD Vance in Cincinnati.
+On May 15, 2024, Donald Trump attended a $50,000 per head private fundraising dinner with JD Vance in Cincinnati, indicating increasing alignment and support.

-On July 15, 2024, Donald Trump announced on Truth Social that he had chosen JD Vance as his running mate for the upcoming election.
+On July 15, 2024, the first day of the Republican National Convention, Donald Trump announced on Truth Social that he had chosen JD Vance as his running mate for the upcoming election.

 July 2024: Selected as Trump's Running Mate

-In July 2024, Trump selected Vance as his running mate before the Republican National Convention.
+In July 2024, Donald Trump selected Vance as his running mate for the Republican National Convention.

-In late July 2024, after Joe Biden withdrew his candidacy and Kamala Harris became a presidential candidate, JD Vance said that Kamala Harris does not have the same baggage as Joe Biden and is not struggling in the same ways.
+In late July 2024, after President Joe Biden withdrew from the election and Kamala Harris became a presidential candidate, Vance acknowledged at a private fundraiser that Kamala Harris did not have the same baggage as Joe Biden.

-On July 26, 2024, JD Vance clarified his remarks from the 2021 Fox News interview on The Megyn Kelly Show, stating it wasn't a criticism of people who don't have children but about criticizing the Democratic Party for becoming anti-family and anti-child.
+On July 26, 2024, following criticism for a resurfaced 2021 Fox News interview, JD Vance clarified his remarks on The Megyn Kelly Show, stating it was not a criticism of people without children but about the Democratic Party becoming anti-family.

-In August 2024, JD Vance stated that Donald Trump had explicitly said he would veto a national abortion ban.
+In August 2024, JD Vance stated that Donald Trump had explicitly said he would veto a national abortion ban, outlining their stance on a key political issue.

-In September 2024, during his debate with Kamala Harris, Donald Trump responded to JD Vance's statement about the veto, stating that he didn't discuss it with JD and that he thought Vance was speaking for him.
+In September 2024, during his debate with Kamala Harris, Donald Trump responded to JD Vance's earlier statement about vetoing a national abortion ban by saying he hadn't discussed it with Vance, creating uncertainty about their stance.

 October 1, 2024: Vice Presidential Debate